Samoyed Breed Summary

 Loving, Friendly, Playful, Energetic and Intelligent

 Samoyed's have an extremely interesting ancestry and were named after the Samoyede people, a group of individuals as part of the Asiatic Nomadic Tribes.
 It's though that they took their dogs with them when they moved to North America, where the doggies were used to pull sleds and guard reindeer.
 They were so good at their jobs that many lived in the houses of their masters!
 It was during the 17th and 18th centuries that explorers from Russia saw the potential in these doggies, whilst travelling through Siberia.
 From this point on, they became increasingly popular with European Royals and Nobles and claimed 'royal status'.
 Additionally, they were also used to pull tax collectors sleds through Siberia and were also used during expeditions to the Arctic and the North Pole.
-Its thought that the breed were preferred to Huskys as Samoyeds have a much better temperament.
+It’s thought that the breed was preferred to Huskys as Samoyeds have a much better temperament.
 In fact, virtually all of these doggies can be traced back to expeditions in the Antarctic and Arctic regions.
 Nowadays, they are popular all over the world.

 |Kennel Club Group||Working|

 |Height (at the withers)||Males and Females 20in - 23in|